jeremy9959/Mathematics-for-Machine-Learning/chapters/02-pca.md

 weight gain in a study.
 We know that both calorie content and the level dietary fiber contribute to the weight gain of participants eating this particular food; maybe there is some kind of combined "calorie/fiber" score we could introduce that captures the impact of that food better.

+Finally, when we assign grades in a course, we typically compute a weighted combination of the scores of each student on a series of assignments.
+Such a combination is another example of a "score" and may help explain the origin of the term.

 **Definition:** Let $X_{0}$ be a (centered) $N\times k$ data matrix  giving information about $k$ features for each of $N$ samples.
 A linear synthetic feature, or a linear score, is a linear combination of the $k$ features.